trussworks/trussels-guide/trussels.md

 ### Hiring Tool: Lever (hiring support)
 To manage applicants and our hiring pipeline, we use a tool called Lever.

 Our :lock:[hiring handbook](https://docs.google.com/document/d/1IRxMLxoRuJ9Kja-d8V-S2OThbTUC-6F0Wj0JRLL4-d0/edit#) has many details about how to use it.
-Additional details are in this doc :lock:[about how to add a new hiring lead](https://docs.google.com/document/d/1vak9QxYtd-6BTathh7uTuAQDOQrz8xim4nx5AjbapbI/edit#heading=h.otkplwguga7b).
 If the candidate is senior and needs to be expedited, :lock:[here](https://docs.google.com/document/d/1X95zJEuDS2jIcEayUAqG3rcR4MTG_CC6Vzwj41oB-x8/edit#)’s the doc on that.
+Post in #hiring if you have any questions.

 ## Practice: Staff resumes
 Please upload your resume to our :lock:[staff resume folder](https://drive.google.com/drive/u/0/folders/1IUeONKgIA2FEDWDqfS-8KkPVKC-HTiFh) on Google Drive.
 This helps us prepare to get clearance for folk on some projects, and to bid on proposals, and to not have to scramble for either or be left in the cold if someone is taking a much-needed vacation.
 You can always update it later.